 - ▪ 5 engineers (senior through to grad)

-The team is soley responsible for 1 product & uses an Agile approach including 1-week sprints & daily stand-ups.
+The team is soley responsible for 1 product and uses an Agile approach including 1-week sprints and daily stand-ups.

 Define what you are going to do.
 Gather as much information as possible.
 It will be the foundation of all work following it.
-The more time dedicated to this step, the stronger the understanding of the problem, the more likely a solution will present itself & the better everything proceeding it will go.
+The more time dedicated to this step, the stronger the understanding of the problem, the more likely a solution will present itself and the better everything proceeding it will go.

 The best medium to collect information is a face-to-face conversation with the information provider(s).
-The product manager & designer in this context.
+The product manager and designer in this context.
 It removes barriers that are present in other mediums, such as lack of body language in issue tickets.

 Rewrite the information in your own words as a list, sketch pictures.
 Reading information gets you to 1 level of understanding.
 Parsing it, in your own language, gets you to the next level.
 Probe the information.
 Make gray areas clear.

 You might jump straight to React as the choice for creating the user interface.
 Composability that comes from React's component-based architecture is exceptional for scaling projects.
 You could also argue that in today's society, requirements change fast.
 Choosing a foundation that can scale is a good choice.
 But benefits come with costs.
-React increases bundle size & download time.
+React increases bundle size and download time.
 When you consider a page should load in under 3 seconds, this could cost you users.
 The goal isn't to build the "perfect solution".
 It's to build something that has the best pros to cons ratio given the current information.
-Be aware of the pros & cons of your choices.
+Be aware of the pros and cons of your choices.
 Document them.